For individuals in need of immediate help, these resources are available 24/7.

 The fastest way to access medical assistance is to call 9-1-1.

-University of Chicago Medicine's Mitchell Emergency Room:
+University of Chicago Trauma and Emergency Services

-The Mitchell Emergency Room follows specific policies and procedures, approved by the State, in treating an individual who has been sexually assaulted.
+The Adult Emergency Room follows specific policies and procedures, approved by the State, in treating an individual who has been sexually assaulted.
 The State will pay for emergency room care for victims who have been sexually assaulted and do not have health insurance; if a victim provides health insurance information to the emergency room, the emergency room will bill the insurance company and the policy holder will be notified as usual.

 - The victim is placed in a private room.